bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 grouping things together.
 And how we do that is again with the name attribute.
 These share the same name and that&#39;s gender.
 These share the same name and that&#39;s food.
-And so this is how you can make sure that your code is clicking or unclicking the way you really want it to.
+And so this is how you can make sure that your code is clicking or unclicking the way you really want it to.</p>

-Okay, great, we&#39;ve got our check boxes and our radio buttons, but this course is about JavaScript.
+<p>Okay, great, we&#39;ve got our check boxes and our radio buttons, but this
+course is about JavaScript.
 So how do we incorporate with these checkboxes, and radio buttons, and other kind of advanced form fields?
 Well, now instead of looking at things, such as inner HTML, or if things